Nickhyman465/Code-Refactor/README.md

 # Code-Refactor

+In this code, I edited the index.html and the style.css code so that they are clearly defined and more accessable for future developers.

 # The-Process

 The first step I took in refactoring this code was looking at the index.html and style.css.
 While looking at those I made sure to identify which parts of the code corresponded to what so I would have a better understanding of each working part